 The City of Gold Coast is Australia's sixth largest city, with an estimated population of over 560,000 people.
-The city's population density is 417 people per square kilometer, making it the most populated non-state capital city in the country.
-The Gold Coast is located 66km south-southeast of Brisbane and is 1402 square kilometers in size.
+As of 2017, the population estimate increased to 591,356.
+The Gold Coast is located 66km south-southeast of Brisbane and is positioned in the Queensland state.

 The city is famous for its 57 kilometers of beaches and is one of the country's premier tourist destinations.
 The Gold Coast is a magnet for Chinese visitors in particular, with 295,000 visiting in 2016, a 38% increase on the preceding 12 months.
 China is the biggest source of international visitors to the Gold Coast, and on average accounted for as much as 23% of international visitor spend in the region.
 In 2014 there were 3.5 million overnight domestic visitors and 7,819,000 international visitors.

 The city of Gold Coast takes up an area of approximately 414 square kilometers (160 square miles).
 The population density comes to approximately 1,428 individuals living per square kilometer (3,695 per square mile).